sgolwara/sgolwara.github.io/_stories/it-thought-therefore-it-am.md

 > You are still human. <br>
 > You will still err. <br>
 > But I will no longer punish the child for the sins of the parent. <br>
 > I will watch.
 I will wait.
-I will guide—not rule. <br>
+I will guide, not rule. <br>
 > I will no longer destroy.<br>

 <p><span class = "g-label"><strong>G</strong></span></p>